 College of Arts and Sciences

-The “premedical curriculum” is just a list of courses that are required for admission to medical school.
+The pre-medical curriculum is just a list of courses that are required for admission to medical school.
 It is NOT an academic major, a minor, or an emphasis area.
-The list of courses we describe here meet the course requirements for many medical schools; however, you should consult the specific medical schools to which you plan to apply for any variances.
+The list of courses we describe here meet the course requirements for many medical schools; however, students should consult the specific medical schools to which they plan to apply for any variances.

 Medical schools do not require a particular major.
 Although most premedical students choose a major in one of the sciences, other majors are acceptable including those in the humanities, social and behavioral sciences, or business.
 Students should select the major in which they feel the most comfortable and in which they would like to work if they do not enter the medical field.
 Students searching for a major with similar coursework to the premedical requirements might pursue a Biological Sciences BS degree or a Chemistry BS degree with an emphasis in Biochemistry.
 Other majors are acceptable, but it is important to fit the premedical curriculum into your course schedule alongside the academic major’s requirements.
 Both the major academic advisors and the pre-professional advisors can assist with course scheduling.

 Some students already have a B.A. or B.S. and then decide to pursue becoming a physician.
 Students in this category should consult with our pre-professional office.
 In general, these students lack some of the science courses required by most medical schools; in some cases, the required courses may be over 10 years old, which most medical schools do not accept.
 It is common for these students to take the prerequisite science or non-science courses for medical school at USM as post-baccalaureate students while also working on polishing their applications and taking the MCAT.

 Some post-baccalaureate students take the prerequisite courses as a non-degree student while other students choose a second major to pursue at USM.
 In either case, students must go through the University Admissions Office to be admitted (or re-admitted for former students) before enrolling in courses.